Fourier Neural Operators for Learning Dynamics in Quantum Spin Systems: Results

-For the observables, we exclusively utilize the time-domain architecture.
-In this setup, the input consists of predefined observables and their time-evolved intervals.
-We provide a detailed description of the specific observables used in Section \ref{section:methods}.
-This input structure mirrors the previously described input $\textbf{I}$ in Eq.~\eqref{equation:time input}, but instead of wavefunction basis states $S$, it includes observable quantities.
+For the observable-based inputs, we exclusively utilize only the time-domain architecture.
+In this configuration, the model receives a fixed set of observable expectation values over the chosen time interval.
+A detailed specification of the observables appears in Section \ref{section:methods}.
+This input structure mirrors the previously described input $\textbf{I}$ in Eq.~\eqref{equation:time input}, but instead of $2^n$ wavefunction basis states $S$, it includes a substantially smaller set of observable expectation values.
+We use the same input time interval, $[0, 3T/2]$, with $T = \pi$ and time step $\Delta t = \pi/10$, as described in Section~\ref{subsection:time}.
 This setup presents a substantial challenge for the FNO, as it must learn to predict future dynamics based on only partial information about the quantum state.